ausdebating/constitution/constitution.rst

    #.
 That Representative member remains both in their office, and a member of the Association; and
    #.
 The delegate is also a member of the debating group whose representation is being delegated; and
    #.
-The delegate is eligble to vote in the assocation (particularly, that they be at least 18 years of age); and
+The delegate is eligible to vote in the association (particularly, that they be at least 18 years of age); and

 #.
 Delegation of voting rights shall not cause delegation of Representative Membership.
 #.
 This provision shall not affect the right of a Representative Member to allow a proxy to vote on their behalf.